itsyaboii1337/Data_Science_Alliance/README.md

 In this case a pearson correlation of -0.03 was found, which is rather insignificant.

-Note: see Some_Examples.ipynb for further details on these results
+Note: see Some_Examples.ipynb for further details on these results and how they could be improves in the future.

 # Dataset